-Digital Marketing is fast moving discipline that has the ability to make or break businesses in South Africa.
-Those that embrace it will thrive, those that don't will struggle.
+Digital Marketing is a fast-moving discipline that has the ability to make or break businesses in South Africa.
+Those that embrace it will thrive; those that don't will struggle.
 This guide breaks digital marketing into six components and highlights what you need to know to successfully market a business online.

 The importance of digital marketing in your business

 “People don’t buy products or services, they buy brands”.

 Digital marketing is used to sell brands.
 It encompasses all the efforts, techniques and tools used to sell brands via digital mediums and involves leveraging digital channels such as search engines, social media, email, and other websites to connect with existing and potential customers.

 Digital media platforms have changed the way we communicate and access information by making it instant and direct.
 Consumers can now use search engines to find almost any information on most topics in a matter of seconds.

 With everyone practically living online, digital marketing has quickly become the most cost-effective way to reach one’s target market instantly, removing time and place from the equation.
 With highly targeted ad options, search engine rankings, and mobile channels, a brand can reach a specific prospect in a matter of seconds - no matter where they are in the world.